 What is the Battery Health feature?

-iOS 11.3 and later has a Battery Health tool built in.
-Just go to Settings > Battery >Battery Health.
-From there, you'll see information about your iPhone's maximum capacity and peak performance capability
+Apple iPhones running iOS 11.3 and later have a Battery Health tool built in.
+To access the tool, go to Settings > Battery > Battery Health.
+From there, you'll see information about your iPhone's maximum capacity and peak performance capability.

-You'll also see if your iPhone is being slowed by Apple's throttling ("performance management") feature.
+You'll also see if your iPhone is being slowed by Apple's performance management feature.

-Our 2018 iPhone X is showing as having a 93 percent battery capacity a year after it was first new.
+For example, we have an older iPhone XR showing as having a 94 percent battery capacity.
 Apple is not yet throttling the phone though: "Your battery is currently supporting normal peak performance".

 How to disable throttling on an iPhone

-The ability to disable - and even enable - throttling is only available for iPhones more than a year old with iOS 11.3 and later.
+The ability to disable - and even enable - throttling is only available for iPhones more than a year old running iOS 11.3 and later.